When you’re looking for a quick, tasty chicken dish that will disappear in a flash, this Easy Salsa Chicken is the answer!

 - If you have some of my Homemade Taco Seasoning, it would be terrific on this salsa chicken.
 My kids use Penzey’s Taco Seasoning and it’s quite good in a pinch.
 Even fajita seasoning works well.

-1/4 cup Wonder or all purpose flour, optional
+- 1/4 cup all purpose flour or Wondra flour, optional

 Grease a casserole dish that will fit 4 boneless skinless chicken breasts, a 9 x 9-inch or comparable size.